International Women's Day

 11.30am & 2.30pm, Brighton Museum: Discover the Women of Brighton with tour guide Louise Peskitt - Explore the important women of Brighton’s history with a walking tour of the Royal Pavilion Estate (approximately 45 minutes long).

-11.45am - 12.45pm, Brighton Museum Mezzanine Landing: Women's Self Defence (Women Only) - Time to get active and equip yourself with some valuable self defence skills at the same time.
+11.45am - 12.45pm, Brighton Dome Mezzanine Landing: Women's Self Defence (Women Only) - Time to get active and equip yourself with some valuable self defence skills at the same time.
 Anna’s class is designed to be fun and can be taken at a pace suitable to you.

 11.45 - 12.15pm, Brighton Museum Education Pavilion: A Beginner’s Guide to Intersectionality with Arianne Shavisi - Arianne Shavisi will introduce the idea of intersectionality, which simply means that feminists should consider the many different, interlinked ways in which people are affected by the way our society operates.